 Industry Analysis & Industry Trends

 The economic recession has had a dismal effect on men's and boys' apparel wholesalers.
-With decreased discretionary spending in 2008 and 2009, retailers have been offering deep discounts to consumers to retain sales.
+With decreased discretionary spending in 2008 and 2009, retailers have been offering discounts to consumers to retain sales.
 Due to weak downstream demand, wholesalers were left with excess inventories and slashed prices to move stock.
 In their ongoing quest to cut expenditures and sustain margins, retailers have been sourcing directly from manufacturers, causing wholesalers to cut prices to remain relevant in the apparel supply chain.
 Meanwhile, due to cheap foreign labor, retailers are enticed with low-cost imports.
 As a result, wholesalers are left with lower demand... purchase to read more

-Industry Report - Industry Locations Chapter
+Industry Report - Industry Products Chapter